avanish1207/cv-application/README.md

 # CV Application - React Project

+## 🚀 Live Demo

+**View the deployed application**: https://monumental-sopapillas-72abdf.netlify.app/

+Try out all the features:
+- Fill in your personal information, education, and experience
+- Click Submit to see your professional CV format
+- Click Edit to modify any section

 A dynamic CV/Resume builder created with React, featuring an intuitive edit/submit interface that allows users to input their personal information, education, and work experience, then view it in a professional resume format.

 ## 🚀 Project Overview